lbod/delitetutorial/tutorials/beginner.md

 **TODO maybe this could be multi-step, not sure how much should be in this tut yet**

 In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates & learn how you can bind data.
+It's a beginner tutorial so we won't be delving too deep into what delite provides (yet!!!)

 ## Getting started
-To quickly get started, we're using [https://github.com/ibm-js/generator-delite-element](https://github.com/ibm-js/generator-delite-element) to install the required dependencies and create a basic **TODO** scaffold.
+To quickly get started, we're using [https://github.com/ibm-js/generator-delite-element](https://github.com/ibm-js/generator-delite-element) to install the required dependencies and create a basic scaffold.
-These steps are already explained but **TODO** we'll repeat that documentation using Yeoman to get started.
+These steps are already explained but we'll repeat that documentation using Yeoman to get started.

 ---